robocupjunioraustralia/RCJA_Registration_System/docs/developer/permissionsFramework.md

 # Permissions Framework

-The coordination app builds on the built-in Django permissions to provides a powerful framework for providing limited admin access to users based on role and state.
-A use can be given permissions by either:
+The coordination app builds on the built-in Django permissions to provide a powerful framework for providing limited admin access to users based on role and state.
+A user can be given permissions by either:
 - Granting them superuser status - this is a very powerful role that should be only given to a small number of system administrators.
 - Creating a Coordinator object for the user, which can be assigned a state (or no state for permissions across all states) as well as a permissions level.
 Assigning a Coordinator Full permissions is preferred to giving them superuser status, as it provides all of the same business permissions but without some potentially destructive admin actions.